RetroNynjah/Magic-Desk-128/README.md

 |U3         |32-pin flash/EPROM   |First ROM.
 SST39SF or compatible |
 |U4         |32-pin flash/EPROM   |Second ROM (optional)            |
 |C1,C2,C3,C4|100nF ceramic        |5mm pitch                        |

+## Software
+### Magic Cartridge Generator
+Zzarko has made a Python script and a menu program that can be used to generate menu-driven multi-cart images that can be put on this cartridge.
+Create a cartridge with all your favorite C128 utils or games.
+The requirement is that they consist of a single prg-file (no multi-load programs).
+Zzarko's Magic Cartridge Generator along with documentation and examples can be found at https://bitbucket.org/zzarko/magic-cartridge-generator